nazar-pc/CleverStyle-Framework/docs/backend-advanced/Testing.md

-Testing in CleverStyle CMS is done using slightly modified dialect of PHPT tests.
+Testing in CleverStyle Framework is done using slightly modified dialect of PHPT tests.
 These tests are very simple to read and write, they are used in PHP development itself.

 However, in your custom project you can use any other testing tool as well.